lquatrin/i3d21/assignment_1.md

 ### Neural network for digit recognition

-The last part of this assignment consisted on making some tests on a simple 2-layer neural network for digit recognition using the MNIST database.
+The last part of this assignment consisted on making some tests on a simple 2-layer neural network for digit recognition using the MNIST dataset.
 Each image is 28x28 pixels with 1 color channel, defining grayscale images.
 We can use the **torchvision.utils.make_grid** function to see each batch in a more compact view.

 ```python
 def show_batch(batch):